qianzhangut/Insight_G.O.A.T./README.md

 Data is collected by web scraping from [transfermarkt](https://www.transfermarkt.com/) and [twitter](https://twitter.com/):

 - transfermarkt: player performance data
-- twitter: tweets with hashtags of each player's name
+- twitter: tweets of hashtags of each player's name

 I used Python request, BeautifulSoup, selenium, and json libraries to scrape and parse the html and json data.